-Thorlux Lighting is committed to minimising the environmental impact of both its manufacturing processes and its products.
-However, even with the most responsible approach, some carbon dioxide (CO₂) will be released into the atmosphere as an indirect result of factory and selling activities and customers’ use of luminaires.
+Thorlux Lighting is committed to minimising the environmental impact of both its manufacturing processes and products.
+However, even with the most responsible approach, some carbon dioxide (CO₂) and other greenhouse gases (GHG), collectively referred to as CO₂ equivalent (CO₂e), will be released into the atmosphere as an indirect result of factory and selling activities and customers’ use of luminaires.
 In 2009 Thorlux designed an ambitious carbon-offsetting scheme to help compensate for these emissions.

 The first site in Wales to be accredited to the

 Thorlux has worked hard to develop and implement a truly effective environmental management system and is proud to have achieved ISO14001:2015 certification.
 ISO 14001:2015 confirms that a management system meets the highest international environmental standards.

 In June 2019, parliament passed legislation requiring the government to reduce the UK’s net emissions of greenhouse gases by 100%, relative to 1990 levels, by 2050.
 Doing so would make the UK a ‘net zero’ emitter.
 Net zero refers to achieving a balance between the amount of greenhouse gas emissions produced and the amount removed from the atmosphere.
 CO₂ is seen as the largest contributor to climate change.